I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 A Background to Follies

-The first follies appeared in the late 16th century, but the fashion for putting up these structures didn’t really catch on until the eighteenth century; this was the heyday of folly building.
+The first follies appeared in the late 16th century, but the fashion for putting up these structures didn’t really catch on until the 18th century; this was the heyday of folly building.
 The epicentre of folly construction was Britain, where scores of them still exist.
 The nearest rival in terms of numbers is the United States with a dozen follies, not counting the entirety of the Las Vegas Strip.

 The name given to the genre brings to mind thoughts of silly mistakes made by the people behind their creation.